Navigate this Section

 The biography for President Trump and past presidents is courtesy of the White House Historical Association.

-President Trump and his wife, Melania Trump, have one son, Barron.
-President Trump also has four adult children from previous marriages: Donald Jr., Ivanka, Eric, and Tiffany, as well as nine grandchildren.
+In 2005, Donald Trump married Melania Knauss.
+They have one son, Barron.
+Trump also has four adult children from previous marriages: Donald Jr., Ivanka, Eric, and Tiffany.

 Learn more about Donald Trump’s spouse, Melania Trump.